 Placements take place within City's "community of practice", a partnership of healthcare providers in Central and North East London including Barts Health NHS Trust, University College London Hospitals NHS Foundation Trust, Homerton University Hospital NHS Foundation Trust, East London NHS Foundation Trust and North Middlesex University.

 Clinical placements are a vital factor in promoting understanding and development of professional skills.
 They help you become fit for practice, fit for purpose and fit for award by the time you complete your programme.
 Each placement provides you with educational opportunities to develop your professional skills.

 Placements are undertaken within Communities of Practice.
 A Community of Practice is a group of healthcare practitioners, who share specific professional interests such as midwifery, mental health nursing, children's nursing, primary care and public health care or adult nursing.

-Successful graduates will be registered by the Nursing and Midwifery Council (NMC) which provides a professional qualification which is widely recognised.
+Successful graduates are registered by the Nursing and Midwifery Council (NMC), which provides an internationally recognised professional qualification.